GaryHostt/Oracle_Integration/README.md

 The generic REST trigger can also be used to create SaaS trigger integrations with [webhooks](https://www.youtube.com/watch?v=rUaDIH5ZXB8).
 Applications need to be configurable to send payloads to a generic REST endpoint.
 For example, Agile PLM, an Oracle application lacking its own adapter, can be configured to make an outbound call to a generic API as a result of event updates.
 To create asynchronous communication, you can choose not to configure the REST adapter to receive a response from your other systems.

 The generic REST endpoint can also be the beginning of creating an omni-channel communication device, like [Wuphf](https://www.youtube.com/watch?v=GT6uWYqJq6E)!
+It can also be used to [receive information from an OCI event](https://redthunder.blog/2020/05/14/triggering-an-oic-integration-via-oci-events-the-oracle-functions-approach/).

 ## Treatise: developing in OIC, [my own](https://www.linkedin.com/in/robertamacdonald94/) views